 The Netherlands’ universities and institutions are either government-funded or government approved.
 There are also privately financed institutions that are not recognized.
 NVAO is the organization that accredits institutions (www.nvao.com).

 Dutch universities of applied sciences (HBO)

-In 2016, more than 440,000 students were enrolled at 37 ‘universities of applied sciences’ or hogescholen, which provide practical-based programs lasting four years.
-Students can prepare for particular professions in one of seven sectors: agriculture, engineering and technology, economics and business administration, healthcare, fine and performing arts, education/teacher training and social welfare.
+In 2016, more than 440,000 students were enrolled at 37 universities of applied sciences or hogescholen, which provide practical programs lasting four years.
+Students can prepare for particular professions in one of seven sectors: agriculture, engineering and technology, economics and business administration, healthcare, fine and performing arts, teacher training, and social welfare.

 Dutch research universities (WO)